bcmi/Image-Harmonization-Dataset-iHarmony4/README.md

 Our trained model can be found in [BaiduCloud](https://pan.baidu.com/s/1Uxf-bxJLh5W_TJbFl_cqOw).
 To test and re-produce the results, remember to put the model under `/dih/wo_semantics/model/` and run:

-`python test.py`
+`python test.py --batch_size 1`

    - #### with segmentation branch

 The structure is implemented the same as the Caffe network.
 In DIH, to pre-train the joint network, they constructed a synthesized composite dataset based on ADE20K, which provides images segmentations.
 While  we use HCOCO instead, leveraging existing segmentaitons of COCO images from COCO-Stuff dataset [GitHub](https://github.com/nightrome/cocostuff).
-In our experiment, we leverage the object segmentations to pretrain the network using HCOCO, and then freeze the segmentation branch and finetune harmonization branch using the whole dataset.
+In our experiment, we leverage the object segmentations to pretrain the network.
+After downloading the dataset, preprocess the PNG segmentation to filter out stuff labels.
+Remember to rename the corresponding segmentation with the same name as real images and put them under `<Your Path to Dataset>/HCOCO/object_segmentations/`.
+Then, we freeze the segmentation branch and finetune harmonization branch using the whole dataset.

 To pre-train this model, under the folder `with_semantics/`, run: